 - Support Type selection and Piping Support Spacing Determination

-Pipe support General classification
+Piping support General classification

 A piping system needs to be supported from some foundation or from a structure nearby.
 The whole weight of the Piping network is transferred to those Civil foundations or Structures.
 In a piping support system, some supports are directly attached to pipes while some support types are not.